Munitions India: Ramjet-Propelled Artillery Shell

 As of February 2020, IIT Madras, in partnership with IIT Kanpur, Armament Research and Development Establishment and Research Centre Imarat, is working on redesigning an existing 155 mm shell using ramjet propulsion that can cover 60 km+ range.
 It will be made compatible with Haubits FH77, Dhanush, K9 Vajra-T and ATAGS.
 The shell will incorporate a Precision Guidance Kit for trajectory correction.
 IIT Madras will ensure that Munitions India can manufacture the shells.
-Prototype is expected to be developed within three to four years, as the design is ready.
-As pf then, many technologies have already and further facilities for lab and prototype testing would be required, like an advanced wind tunnel.
+A number of technological advances have already been verified.
+The development team is awaiting product validation and prototyping now that the design is complete.
+Prototype is expected to be developed within three to four years.